Jaydendata/Python_Labs_and_Projects/README.md

 # Python_Projects
-Codes written for Data analytic projects
+Python codes written as a part of Data analytic project